Salaar: Part 1 – Ceasefire: Critical response

 Bollywood Hungama gave the film 3/5 and wrote "On the whole, Salaar: Part 1 – Ceasefire boasts of whistle-worthy moments that will be loved by the masses.
 However, the excessive violence, a needlessly complicated second half and a limited showcasing due to Dunki will affect its box office prospects to an extent."
 Mayur Sanap of Rediff gave the film 3/5 and wrote "[Prashanth] Neel ups the ante on all of the formulaic elements from KGF by instilling them with more ambition and technical dazzle that sustain his bonkers vision."
 Sangeetha Deva Dundoo of The Hindu wrote "Salaar is tailored to cater to lovers of mass action entertainers.
 There is a lot of indulgent ‘build up’ with nearly every character — the mother, Obulamma, Rama, the businessman who fears for his daughter Aadya, the children, and several aides — talks in exalted terms about Deva at regular intervals.
 At one point, I wanted the film to cut the chase and tell us what makes him a fiery warlord."

 Saibal Chatterjee of NDTV gave the film 2.5/5 and wrote "Solid star turns from Prabhas and Prithviraj Sukumaran are the main draws of Salaar: Part 1 - Ceasefire.
 The rest of the film's appeal lies in the lure of unbridled excess."
 Sonil Dedhia of News18 gave the film 2.5/5 and wrote "Overall, Salaar is only for Prabhas fans and for those who feel an assault on the senses is a form of cinema.
 But if you love your eardrums and have had your fill of the super-heroic exploits of an underdog-turned-top dog hero, you can give this film a probable miss."
 Shubhra Gupta of The Indian Express gave the film 2/5 and wrote "Salaar Part 2 promises more, more, more.
 Are we ready for it?
 Most of part one is eye-glazing enough, making you numb to the murder and mayhem: all noise, meaning very little."

-Monika Rawal Kukreja of Hindustan Times wrote "Prabhas makes a stellar comeback, film snatches Animal's 'most violent movie of the year' crown."
+Monika Rawal Kukreja of Hindustan Times wrote: "Prabhas makes a stellar comeback, film snatches Animal's 'most violent movie of the year' crown."

 Box office

-Salaar: Part 1 – Ceasefire earned ₹95 crore domestically on the first day while it collected a total of ₹178.70 crore worldwide.
+Salaar: Part 1 – Ceasefire earned ₹108 crore domestically on the first day while it collected a total of ₹178.70 crore worldwide.
 The film emerged as the highest-grossing Telugu film of 2023, fourth highest-grossing Telugu film of all time, sixth highest-grossing South Indian film of all time, Fifth highest-grossing Indian film of 2023 and 15th highest-grossing Indian film of all time.
-It has grossed ₹701.2 crore worldwide.
+It has grossed ₹630 crore worldwide.
+(Note: According to Box Office India Salaar: Part 1 – Ceasefire grossed around ₹612 crore worldwide and Hindustan Times reported ₹617 crore while India Today reported that the film grossed around ₹700 crore worldwide during its 2023 run.
+In July 2024, the film was released in Japan, earning JPY 23 million (USD 142,000; ₹1.19 crore) in its initial days, bringing the adjusted worldwide total to approximately ₹614–702 crore.)